Skip to main content

 Labneh

-Strained yogurt (yogurt cheese) served with olive oil, za'atar, vegetables.
-Breakfast staple with flatbread.
+Strained yogurt, thick enough to be called yogurt cheese, served with olive oil, za'atar, and vegetables.
+A breakfast staple eaten with flatbread.

 Allergens: